mmu-webdesign/awdd--group-2-2023/1_user_and_competitor_research/user-research.md

 - Age
 24

-- Unemployed
+- Temporary employement at Tesco

-- Still living in manchester in a shared flat after graduating from a Music and Sound Design degree.
-Currently job searching and looking into a postgraduate degree as unsure on what he wants to do.
+- Still living in Manchester in a shared flat after graduating from a Music and Sound Design degree.
+Currently job searching and looking into a postgraduate degree as unsure on what he wants to do next.

 - Likes:
 Music production and songwriting, attending gigs and small artists.
 Socialising with other artists through events or open mic.